Dezmondo7/Bootstrap-Portfolio/README.md

 ## Jumbotron

-### Implemented Hero section using Bootsrap along with a card which has a custom built image (Canva).
+### Implemented Hero section using Bootstrap along with a card which has a custom built image (Canva).
 Instead of listing the skills I am expected to learn in the bootcamp I added my current skillset given I have some experience which overlapped.

 ## Projects/work